The great investing myth (4): Dividends matter 💰

 Dividends are an important criterion for investors who want a consistent recurring income stream; to profit from their investments without selling.
 They represent the distribution of corporate profits to shareholders.
 The larger and more established companies with greater predictable profits are often the better dividend payers.
 Paying dividends allows companies to share their profits with shareholders, thanking shareholders for their ongoing support via higher returns and encouraging them to continue holding the stocks for more dividends.
 Shareholders need not sell their shares to receive cash from their investments.

-On the other hand, startups and other growth companies, such as those in the technology or biotech sectors, do not offer dividends.
-They are still focused on growth and re-investing their cash back to grow their business.
+On the other hand, growth companies do not offer dividends.
+They are focused on re-investing their cash to grow their business.

 Bottom line: What are we investing in?